api-platform/docs/extra/troubleshooting.md

 netstat -a -b
 ```

+The same problem may occur for port 443.
+In this case, follow the same steps but replace 80 by 443.

-You can change the port to be used in the `docker-compose.yml` file (default is port 80).
+You can change the port to be used in the `compose.yaml` file (default ports are 443 and 80).

 ## Using API Platform and JMS Serializer in the same project